Gh053d413x/Galactic_Space/README.md

 You can download the assets and the acuall game will be available soon.

 The game is in very early development, there will be more content coming

+---

+## Latest Patch for `dev_build.3`

+Made the code modular meaning it is more manageable than a monlith of a main.py (must execute main.py in order to use the other files as they act as modules)